 Dance through the movies – This term, pupils will learn a variety of different dance styles such as street and contemporary.
 Taking inspiration from the movies, pupils will recreate what they see on screen and choreography their own routines.

 A large focus during this term is preparation for participation in physical activity within the wider community and life after Alfriston, competing in a range of non-mainstream sports and team challenges.

 DUKE OF EDINBURGH’S AWARD

-The school run the Bronze Duke of Edinburgh Award over a two-year period in year 10 and 11.
-During Year 11 the students will be working towards the expedition and volunteering sections.
-Most of the students will doing prefect duties in their lunch and break times which will complete the volunteering section of the Award.
+The school runs the Bronze Duke of Edinburgh Award scheme over a two-year period in Year 10 and 11.
+During Year 11 the students will be training for their expeditions and completing the volunteering section.
+Volunteering must be completed in their own time so most of the students will use clubs they support as Sports Leaders or Prefect duties during lunch or break times.

 Preparing for the future – In this unit, pupils will be able to teach younger pupils in Year 7 about medicines, alcohol and tobacco.
 Pupils will also access the Relationships and Sex Education and Drugs Education programmes for leavers and those going into Post-16.
 They will revise all previous learning, including the facts about illegal drugs, HIV, AIDs and STIs.

 Year 11 now get the opportunity to apply their understanding of the work place and work place expectations in practical settings.
 With the opportunity to rotate termly they have the opportunity to access Social Enterprise, work experience at a local food bank or work experience at a local community café.
 Where it is possible to widen or vary these opportunities we do so for example also including internships with the Site Caretaker and the School Office Team.